regiregi22/RaspiNail/index.md

 To preserve the decentralized nature of this monetary system, I think it is important that everybody can run their own trustless Bitcoin full node, preferably on cheap hardware like a Raspberry Pi.
 If Bitcoin is digital gold, then a full node wallet is your own personal goldsmith who checks for you that received payments are genuine.

-This is why I set out to build my **RaspiBolt** and think that I have now - through numerous iterations - quite a good configuration that I would like to share as my modest contribution to the community.
+This is why I set out to build my **RaspiNail** and think that I have now - through numerous iterations - quite a good configuration that I would like to share as my modest contribution to the community.
 I am not a systems specialist, so please feel free to point out improvements.

 ## About this guide